kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.markdown

 ---
 layout: post
-title: Fitting a model to data.
+title: "Fitting a model to data."
 comments: true
-redirect_from: "/2019/10/29/HoggLinearModeling.html"
 ---

 These are my notes on the following paper: [Data analysis recipes: Fitting a model to data](https://arxiv.org/pdf/1008.4686.pdf).